fenago/learn-java-12-programming/lab_guide/Quiz_12.md

 1. What is the difference between I/O streams and [java.util.stream.Stream]?
 Select all that apply:
-    a.
-I/O streams are oriented toward data delivery, while [Stream] is oriented toward data processing
+    1. I/O streams are oriented toward data delivery, while [Stream] is oriented toward data processing
-    b.
-Some I/O streams can be transformed into [Stream]
+    2. Some I/O streams can be transformed into [Stream]
-    c.
-I/O streams can read from a file, while [Stream] cannot
+    3. I/O streams can read from a file, while [Stream] cannot
-    d.
-I/O streams can write to a file, while [Stream] cannot
+    4. I/O streams can write to a file, while [Stream] cannot

 2. What do the [empty()] and [of(T\...